libetl/soundtransform/README.md

 FluentClientSoundImported apply (SoundTransformation st) throws SoundTransformException
 ```

-Apply one transform and continue with the current imported sound
+Apply one transform and continue with the result sound

 Parameters:
 `st` - the SoundTransformation to apply